noPerfection/service/README.md

 So let's see the progression using our hello world from tutorial 7: auto start the deps.
 Instead of IPC I want to make them inproc.

-All we need to do in `cmd/service/main.go` is change the configuration:
+We need to change endpoint parameters to the inproc way in our the `cmd/service/main.go`:

 ```go
 var defaultnameModuleURL = "pkg:golang/github.com/noPerfection/service/examples/007-autostart-deps#cmd/proxy/main?root=examples/007-autostart-deps"